 - Gravatars require no additional plugins.

-- Gravatars are visually portable across the web.
-You don’t need to manage user accounts or their images, to allow visitors to use Gravatars on your site.
+- Gravatars are portable across the web.
+You don’t have to manage user accounts or edit user images, to allow visitors to use Gravatars on your site.

-The tutorial below shows you how to set up and use a WordPress Gravatar.
+The step-by-step tutorial below explains how to set up and use Gravatars in WordPress.

-How To Add A Gravatar To Your WordPress Blog – Tutorial
+How To Add A Gravatar To WordPress – Tutorial

-To start using Gravatars, first first you will need to create an account (it’s FREE): http://www.gravatar.com
+To start using Gravatars, first go here to create an account (it’s FREE): http://www.gravatar.com

 Log in with your WordPress.com account details …

-If you don’t have a WordPress.com account, you can easily register for one on the site …
+If you don’t have a WordPress.com account, you can register for one on the site …

-Once you have verified and set up your account, follow the instructions to set up your profile, and select the email address and image you want associated with your Gravatar.
+Once you have verified and set up your account, follow the instructions to complete your profile, and select the email address and image you want associated with your Gravatar.

 Upload your Gravatar image …